isaacg1/isaacg1.github.io/_posts/2025-05-29-programming-llm-manual.md

 **Correctness:** Equal

 Both programs gave identical outputs, to the sixth significant figure.
 I am confident in both programs' correctness.
-They each meets the spec, and each meet the programming spec.
+They each meet the spec, and each meet the programming spec.

 **Time to implement**: Manual somewhat better